 Human Milk and Infancy

-During the early phase of life, infants have a need for human milk which naturally fulfils the specific needs for healthy growth and development.
+During the early phase of life, infants have a need for human milk and breastfeeding which naturally fulfils the specific needs for healthy growth and development.
 When an infant is breastfed, the digestive and immune system and the gut microbiota can mature in the most natural way.1

 The major components of human milk are carbohydrates, followed by fat and proteins.2,3 The carbohydrates in human milk consist of lactose and human milk oligosaccharides (hMOS).
 More information about the major components carbohydrates, fat and proteins can be found in the infographics below.